bitsflippin-tech-services/bitsflippin.com/content/promo.md

 # New Year, New Digital Identity. 🚀
-## Get **50% OFF** the bitsflippin "Professional Launch" Package.
+## Get **50% OFF** the Bitsflippin "Professional Launch" Package.

 Is your business ready for 2026?
 Most "cheap" websites are slow, insecure, and lack professional email.
 We’re flipping the script.

-Join **bitsflippin** this January and get a high-performance, corporate-grade web presence for half the price.
+Join **Bitsflippin** this January and get a high-performance, corporate-grade web presence for half the price.

 [**GET MY 50% DISCOUNT CODE**](#claim)
 *(Limited to the first 10 businesses this month)*